TheGirlThatLived/n1-replay-mod/README.txt

    And yes, that could work... until you accidentally forget to save, close or reload tab, etc.
    That's why to make everyone to only use the safe approach, where it's difficult to accidentally mess up, the approach of recording entirely within the browser will intentionally not be provided.
-   Treat the current thing as seatbelts in cars.
+   Treat the current thing as seat-belts in cars.
-   It might seem "unneccessary" until something bad happens.
+   It might seem "unnecessary" until something bad happens.
 Better be safe, than sorry.
    Another consideration is that while starting it is less convenient, usage is more convenient, since you don't have to constantly remind yourself that it exists and needs to be manually saved.
 2. After viewing replay the client should not be modified in any way.